RobotZap10000/LectureSkipper/Items_BaseGame.md

 ## Ideas/Undecided

+- [ ] ..... - On Attend: If the Understand Chance is below x%, double the Potential Understanding.
+- [ ] AI Assistant - On Attend: Increase the Understand Chance by x%, but decrease the Potential Understanding by x%.
 - [ ] Generic Beer - On Attend: Applies one stack of Alcoholism to the course that you use it on, permanently halving the chance to understand it.
 - [ ] Grass - On Touch: Adds x Procrastination.
 - [ ] Pot - On Attend: Gives you x items from a Mild Box.